timothewt/SP100AnalysisWithGNNs/README.md

 This project focuses on analyzing the S&P100 stocks, which represent 100 leading U.S. stocks, using the power of Graph Neural Networks (GNNs) for comprehensive insights.

 ## Overview
-The project is divided into several sections, each focusing on a different aspect of the S&P100 analysis:

-1. **Data collection, preprocessing and graph creation**: This section focuses on collecting and preprocessing the necessary data for the analysis, such as stock fundamentals, historical prices, and sector information.
-It also creates graphs to model relationships between S&P100 stocks based on sector and fundamentals correlation.

-2. **Temporal Graph Neural Network Models**: This section focuses on implementing Temporal Graph Convolutional Networks (T-GCNs) and Attention-based Temporal Graph Convolutional Networks (A3T-GCNs) for traffic forecasting.

-3. **Using GNNs for various tasks**: Price forecasting, stocks clustering, trend classification, and portfolio optimization.
+The project focuses on leveraging Graph Neural Networks (GNNs) to analyze the S&P100 stocks, representing 100 leading U.S. stocks, providing comprehensive insights into their relationships and behaviors.
+Through various notebooks, it covers data collection, preprocessing, graph creation, dataset preparation, model implementation, and applications such as forecasting, clustering, trend classification, and portfolio optimization.
+The aim is to enable users to gain deeper understanding and make informed decisions in the dynamic landscape of financial markets.

 ## Notebooks
 To facilitate understanding and execution, the project is organized into several Jupyter notebooks: